 - The asymmetric cryptography that underpins certificates is vastly more secure than the symmetric cryptography of PSKs and other credentials

 The best part?
 Transitioning to certificates has never been easier.

 Migrating Away From PSK

 Fortunately, that’s no longer the case.
 SecureW2’s turnkey solution can integrate with your existing network infrastructure without any forklift upgrades.
 You get to keep using the equipment you already have and we’ll fill in the gaps.
-Our engineers are industry-experts and they’re happy work with you to identify exactly which services are necessary to fit your organization’s need.
+Our engineers are industry experts and they’re happy to work with you to identify exactly which services are necessary to fit your organization’s needs.